austinjhunt/vqe-ising/README.md

 $$E_\mu = \sum_{<i,j>} -J \sigma_i \sigma_j =  -J \sum_{<i,j>} \sigma_i \sigma_j =$$

 which only captures the coupling of neighboring atoms.
 That is, take each atom, get the spin direction of the atom to the up/down/left/right, sum that total, and add that to a global total for the full grid.

+### A Note on Quantum Approximate Optimization Algorithm (QAOA)

+Introduced by Edward Farhi, Jeffrey Goldstone, and Sam Gutmann in their paper [arXiv:1411.4028](https://arxiv.org/abs/1411.4028), QAOA is a quantum algorithm that produces approximate solutions for combinatorial optimization problems.
+As stated in the abstract, _"The algorithm depends on a positive integer p and the quality of the approximation improves as p is increased.
+The quantum circuit that implements the algorithm consists of unitary gates whose locality is at most the locality of the objective function whose optimum is sought.
+The depth of the circuit grows linearly with p times (at worst) the number of constraints.
+If p is fixed, that is, independent of the input size, the algorithm makes use of efficient classical preprocessing.
+If p grows with the input size a different strategy is proposed."_